School of the Arts (College of Liberal Arts & Science)

 Requirements for Graduation

-All undergraduate degrees from the University of Kansas require completion of the KU Core Curriculum.
-In addition to the KU Core, students must satisfy the degree specific and major requirements of the degree they are pursuing.
+All undergraduate degrees from the University of Kansas require completion of the Core 34 Curriculum.
+In addition to the Core 34, students must satisfy the degree and major requirements of the degree they are pursuing.

-45 credit hours must be in junior/senior-level courses, numbered 300 and above.
+45 credit hours must be in junior/senior-level courses, numbered 300 and above, and must include a capstone.
 2.0 grade-point averages in KU courses and in junior/senior hours in the major are required for graduation.
-4 hours of the total in each case except B.A.E. degrees may be in physical education activity courses.
+4 hours of the total in each case may be in physical education activity courses.
 Art appreciation courses are not accepted toward art history requirements for students majoring in any field of art or design.
 HA 100 and HA 300 are not accepted toward any requirement for students majoring in any field of art or design.

 Remedial Courses